brandlewco/jesserieser-hugo-cc/content/collections/armani-anniversary-copy.md

   meta_title: Rep Adelita Grijalva for The New York Times
 title: The New York Times
 collection_meta: AZ Representative
-collection_meta_2: Adelita Grijalva During the Government Shutdown
+collection_meta_2: Adelita Grijalva During & Government Shutdown
 collection_description: >-
   She Was Elected to Congress.
 She Can’t Get Into Her Office After Hours.
 So what’s the holdup?
 Tough to say, exactly.
 Mr. Johnson has not met with or even